RobP910/data-sourcing-challenge/README.md

    - Print the head of the updated DataFrame to confirm the list characters were removed.
 ### Delete any duplicate rows and reset the index.
 ### Export data to a CSV file without the DataFrame's index.

+** The code in this assignment was written by Rob Pavlik with help from; Nic Major & ChatGPT **